 With regard to this 1499-edition, we will return to it.
 With regard to the man with the suspicious name, Godeffrido de Marnef, suffice it to say that he did in fact exist. and that he published lots of books together with his two brothers with the equally suspicious names, Enguillebert de Marnef and Jehan de Marnef.
 The three brothers have placed their common printer's mark on the front page (picture to the left) with their three initials: E I G de Marnef.

-A number of authors, among these Henry Noel Humphreys, point out another explanation of the German verses:
+A number of authors, among these Henry Noel Humphreys, point out another explanation for the German verses:

 a Latin edition was issued by Godfrey de Marnef, at the sign of The Pelican,